Patrick Peterson: 2011

-On July 30, 2011, the Arizona Cardinals signed Peterson to a fully guaranteed four-year, $18.42 million contract that included a signing bonus of $11.90 million.
+The Arizona Cardinals selected Peterson in the first round (fifth overall) of the 2011 NFL draft.
+He was the first cornerback selected.
+On July 30, 2011, the Cardinals signed Peterson to a fully guaranteed four-year, $18.42 million contract that included a signing bonus of $11.90 million.

 Head coach Ken Whisenhunt named Peterson the starting cornerback, alongside Greg Toler, to begin his rookie season.
-He started the Arizona Cardinals' season-opener against the Carolina Panthers and scored his first career touchdown after returning a punt for an 89-yards in the fourth quarter to win the game 28-21.
+He started the Cardinals' season-opener against the Panthers and scored his first career touchdown after returning a punt for an 89-yards in the fourth quarter to win the game 28–21.
 Peterson also recorded five solo tackles during the game.
-The following week, he recorded a season-high eight combined tackles as the Cardinals lost 21-22 to the Washington Redskins.
-On September 25, 2011, Peterson made one tackle, defended a pass, and made his first career interception, picking off a pass from Seattle Seahawks' quarterback Tarvaris Jackson during a 10-13 loss.
+The following week, he recorded a season-high eight combined tackles as the Cardinals lost 21–22 to the Washington Redskins.
+On September 25, 2011, Peterson made one tackle, defended a pass, and made his first career interception, picking off a pass from Seattle Seahawks quarterback Tarvaris Jackson during a 10–13 loss.

-On November 6, 2011, during the overtime period, Peterson fielded a punt at the one-yard line, evaded several would-be tacklers, and returned it for the 99-yard touchdown in a 19-13 victory over the St. Louis Rams.
+On November 6, 2011, during the overtime period, Peterson fielded a punt at the one-yard line, evaded several would-be tacklers, and returned it for the 99-yard touchdown in a 19–13 victory over the St. Louis Rams.
 He also intercepted a flea-flicker pass from Sam Bradford intended for Brandon Lloyd and recorded three tackles and three pass deflections.
 He earned his first NFC Special Teams Player of the Week nomination.
-In Week 14, he led the Cardinals with five solo tackles and made the first sack of his career on San Francisco 49ers' quarterback Alex Smith during 21-19 victory for the Cardinals.
+In Week 14, he led the Cardinals with five solo tackles and made the first sack of his career on San Francisco 49ers quarterback Alex Smith during 21–19 victory for the Cardinals.

-He tied the single-season record for punt return touchdowns with his fourth, accomplishing the feat against the St. Louis Rams on November 27.
+He tied the single-season record for punt return touchdowns with his fourth, accomplishing the feat against the Rams on November 27.
 He became the only player in NFL history with four punt-return touchdowns of at least 80 yards in a single season.
 He earned NFC Special Teams Player of the Week for the second time for his performance against the Rams.
 He finished his rookie season with a sack, 64 combined tackles (59 solo), two interceptions, 13 passes defended, and two fumble recoveries in 16 games and 16 starts.
 He also produced a rookie record 699 return yards (the second highest total in NFL history) for four touchdowns on 44 punt returns.

 Peterson was selected as a kick returner to the 2012 Pro Bowl and was the only rookie to be selected to the 2011 All-Pro First Team.
 He was ranked #55 by his fellow players on the NFL Top 100 Players of 2012.